 Many Norwegian civilians in Tromsø were happy that Tirpitz had been destroyed, not least as it meant the end of an order requiring that they billet members of her crew.
 Several civilians who showed pleasure at the event in public were arrested by the Gestapo.
 Other Norwegians were saddened by the way that the battleship’s crew had died.

 Work on stripping Tirpitz's wreck began soon after rescue efforts had been terminated, and continued until the late 1950s.
-Before the end of the war, German personnel removed the ship’s bronze propellers and some other components so they could be melted down.
+Before the end of the war, German personnel had removed the ship’s bronze propellers and some other components so they could be melted down.
 The wreck was sold to a Norwegian scrap dealing company in 1948, and was broken up in situ.
 Salvage work concluded in 1957, by which time most remnants of the battleship had been removed.
 The human remains which were recovered from the wreck by scrappers were initially buried alongside unwanted parts of Tirpitz, but this practice was ended after complaints by a local church minister.
 The remains of hundreds of others were recovered and buried in Norwegian cemeteries.

 One of No. 9 Squadron’s Lancaster aircraft had been badly damaged by Flak fire, and its pilot decided to attempt a crash-landing in Sweden.
 The crew was able to make radio contact with Swedish military forces manning a small airfield at Naisjärv, who prepared it for the bomber.
 When one of the Lancaster’s engines failed as the aeroplane was attempting to land, the pilot made a belly landing in a field near a village.
 None of the crew was injured, and all were interned by the Swedish government: all of the men were subsequently repatriated to the UK.

 The return flights of the other Lancaster bombers were complicated by adverse winds.
 Fuel shortages forced many of the aircraft to divert to alternate airfields, but all landed safely during the afternoon of 12 November.
-Two Lancaster bombers landed at RAF Banff: one of them was still carrying its Tallboy bomb, which had hung up, and after taxiing to a halt and the crew had left the aeroplane, the Tallboy released itself and fell to the concrete.
+Two Lancaster bombers landed at RAF Banff: one of them was still carrying its Tallboy bomb, which had hung up, and after taxiing to a halt and the crew had left the aeroplane, the Tallboy came free and fell to the concrete.
 The film aeroplane flew directly to its home station at RAF Waddington, where its pilot was debriefed by Cochrane.
 The bomber squadrons returned to their home bases over the next two days.

 Tirpitz's removal of the equation of naval strength in the northern part of the European theatre made it possible for the Allies to redeploy resources to other theatres.
 More than half of the Home Fleet was deployed elsewhere, including many ships sent to the Pacific to fight Japanese forces.